Florida Legislative Session 2020

 - JPEF blog: What top teachers think about revising the Florida Standards

 - Tampa Bay Times: Fifth time in 24 years

 - Orlando Sentinel: Florida's Common Core standards: No need for 'any great change,' educators tell state

-Following the Duval County Public Schools' effort to get a tax referendum placed on the ballot, local legislators are considering moving from an appointed superintendent to an elected superintendent.
+Following the Duval County Public Schools' effort to get a tax referendum placed on the ballot, legislation has been filed that would change the position of appointed superintendent to an elected superintendent.